datagouv/front-end/README.md

 ### Working without `udata` backend

-You can work on `front-end` without a local `udata` backend by pointing to https://demo.data.gouv.fr directly.
+You can work on `cdata` without a local `udata` backend by pointing to https://demo.data.gouv.fr directly.
 To do this, create a `.env` file at the root of the project:

 ```
 NUXT_PUBLIC_API_BASE=https://demo.data.gouv.fr  # Or your dedicated development platform